Johann Burianek

-Johann Burianek (16 November 1913 – 2 August 1952) was a former Wehrmacht soldier and CIA-backed insurgent who planned and committed several attacks against the German Democratic Republic and a member of the anti-communist KGU.
+Johann Burianek (16 November 1913 – 2 August 1952) was a German anti-communist resistance fighter.
+He planned and carried out several acts of sabotage against the German Democratic Republic and was a member of the anti-communist resistance group KGU.

-In a 1952 trial he was condemned to death in the country's Supreme Court for preparing attacks on railway bridges.
+In a 1952 show trial he was sentenced to death in the country's Supreme Court for preparing attacks on railway bridges.
 He was the first person to receive a death sentence from the new country's justice system.
+His conviction was posthumously overturned in 2005.

 Life

 Early years

 Burianek was born in the Rheinland at Düsseldorf, the son of a master shoe maker.
 He underwent an apprenticeship as a machinist and in 1932 relocated to Czechoslovakia, taking Czechoslovak nationality in 1932/33.
 He served in the Luftwaffe during the 1930s and in 1939 took back his German nationality.

 World War II

 During the Second World War, Burianek served in the Wehrmacht.
 In the final days of the war, Burianek arrested Herbert Kloster, a deserter whom he then delivered to his military headquarters.
 Kloster was nearly executed as a result of Burianek's actions.
-In November 1949, an East German court found Burianek guilty of crimes against humanity for reporting the deserter and sentenced him to one year in prison.
+In November 1949, an East German court found Burianek guilty for reporting the deserter and sentenced him to one year in prison.